mindbuttergold/github-actions-reusable-workflows/documentation/check-conventional-commit-pr-title/README.md

 ## Functionality

 The workflow checks the title of a PR to make sure it is consistent with conventional commit formatting (e.g., `feat: some commit info`).
 This is done because the title of squash merges are what is used as the final, single commit message upon merging, for the semver-release workflow to then base release actions off.
 If the title does not meet the standard, the job fails.
 If it meets the standard, the job succeeds.
+If the `edited` PR trigger is added, the job will automatically re-run after the PR title is edited.

 ## Prerequisites